difin/tweeter-analytics/README.md

  * To run the akka project:
    execute `"runMain com.lightbend.akka.sample.ClassName"`

 ## How to Run
  * To run project, execute `sbt run`.
  * After starting up, the application can be accessed using web browser at `localhost:9000`.

+## How to Generate JavaDoc
+ * To generate a JavaDoc for all project packeges including tests: execute `./generate_javadoc.sh`